FAQS - Frequently Asked Questions

 How do you select your homes?

-As B&B professionals with over 20 years in the B&B industry we professionally handpick all our homes in person, through-word of mouth we hunt from on the streets of Paris and Portugal, the most unique, special, beautiful and accommodating homes and only with the most dedicated hosts who thrive on giving and who love meeting travelers, sharing their home and city secrets and who WANT to ensure you have the most memorable experience staying in their home.
-Only qualified committed and interesting hosts are selected too.
-We actively and passionately 'sniff out' unique Paris home with that certain je ne sais quoi!
+As B&B professionals we professionally handpick all our homes in person and through-word of mouth the most unique, special, beautiful and accommodating B&B homes and only with the most dedicated hosts who thrive on giving and who love meeting travellers, sharing their home and city secrets and who WANT to ensure you have the most memorable experience staying in their home.
+Only qualified committed and interesting hosts are selected.

 Searching on a very personal level in this manner means we tightly manage and control the types and quality of our homes to ensure quality experiences are always guaranteed.
-Bi-annual inspections take place at all Petite B&Bs and this includes 'mystery shoppers' our hosts do not expect.
+Bi-annual inspections take place at all Petite B&Bs.

 What is a B&B?